-BBB from 3 A Level subjects .
+BBB from 3 A Level subjects.

-Candidates must normally have either Grade B from GCE 'A' level French (and a minimum of a Grade B) to take FR101 (Advanced French Language) in Part 1, or 50 points at 'A/S' French or an A at GCSE French to take FR102 (Intermediate French Language) in Part 1.
+Candidates must normally have either Grade B from GCE A-level French (and a minimum of a Grade B) to take FR1L3 (Advanced French Language I) in Part 1, or 50 points at A/S French or an A at GCSE French to take FR1L2 (Intermediate French Language) in Part 1.
 No prior qualification in Italian is required.
 Mature applicants.
 Applications from mature candidates are welcomed.
-While such candidates will normally be expected to have either 100 points (Grade B) from GCE 'A' level French (and a minimum of a Grade B) to take FR101 (Advanced French Language) in Part 1, or 50 points at 'A/S' French or an A at GCSE French to take FR102 (Intermediate French Language) in Part 1, or 50 points at 'A/S' French or an A at GCSE French to take FR102 (Intermediate French Language) in Part 1, consideration is also given to other qualifications and experience.
+While such candidates will normally be expected to have either 100 points (Grade B) from GCE A-level French (and a minimum of a Grade B) to take FR1L3 (Advanced French Language I) in Part 1, or 50 points at A/S French or an A at GCSE French to take FR1L2 (Intermediate French Language) in Part 1, consideration is also given to other qualifications and experience.
 A mature applicant is more likely to receive an offer of a place if he or she has undertaken recent study, for example two or more A levels or an Access course, but each case is assessed on its individual merits.
 We recommend that you contact an admissions tutor as soon as possible to discuss your individual circumstances.